 - 1. AUTHORIZATION: River and Harbor Act of 1912, as amended; Section 111, River and Harbor Act of 1968. - 2.
 LOCATION AND DESCRIPTION: The project is located on the southeastern coast of North Carolina in New Hanover County.
 The authorized project dimensions for the project consists of a 14-foot deep by 400-feet wide channel across the ocean bar at Masonboro Inlet, with jetties at the entrance, transitioning to 12 feet deep and 90 feet wide to the channel of the Atlantic Intracoastal Waterway (AIWW) at Wrightsville Beach via Banks and Motte Channels; and a turning basin, 15 feet deep, 300 feet wide, and 700 feet long, on the east side of Banks Channel near Masonboro Inlet, with three 15-pile dolphins. - 3.
-FY 2021 FEDERAL FUNDING ALLOCATION: \$0. - 4.
-FY 2022 PRESIDENT'S BUDGET: \$0.
-Final Bill: \$0.
-Infrastructure Investment and Jobs Act (IIJA) funds in the amount of \$250,000 are being used for Studies and Surveys for Navigation Jetty Inspections. - 5.
-FY 2022 WORK PLAN: TBD.
+FY 2022 FEDERAL FUNDING ALLOCATION: \$250,000.
+This amount included in FY 2022 Bipartisan Infrastructure Law (BIL) funding. - 4.
+FY 2023 FEDERAL FUNDING ALLOCATION: \$0.
+Carry in BIL funds in the amount of \$250,000 are being used for Studies and Surveys for Navigation Jetty Inspections. - 5.
+FY 2023 WORK PLAN: 0.